FabianFelixKraus/ln-history-documentation/content/logbook/08-04-optimizing-database.md

 In retrospective I was subborn to normalizing the database just because I have only seen it that way before.
 By working on this problem for multiple weeks I got a deep understanding of it.
 The whole debate about the database schema reminded me of the famous qoute `All problems in computer science can be solved by another level of indirection, except for the problem of too many layers of indirection` by `David Wheeler`.
 I abstracted the database schema such that every possible analysis could be done but by doing so I distanced the requirements from the database schema.
 This lead to overall weak performaing queries.
 By removing the abstraction and defining the schema specifically for the requirements, I was able to solve this problem.

-I also learned that for getting a "*near optimal*" result in software engineering means that you run some software in default configuration.
-It means to actually go as close to the machine level as possible and twisting & tweaking removing every abstraction the software might create or even build it from scratch.
+I also learned that for getting a "*near optimal*" result in software engineering means that you *do not* run some software in default configuration.
+It means to actually go as close to the machine level as possible removing every abstraction the software might create or even build it from scratch.

 It took a lot of will power and endurance to start all over again with a new database schema twice.
-I am happy to get this working and knowing every tiny detail of the database.
+I am happy that I got this working with an extensive knowledge of the database.
 By playing around, testing and restarting with a new schema I gained a lot of experience and feel much more confident about sql databases specifically Postgres.